Tax Forms for Independent Contractors: What Businesses Need to Know

 When you engage the services of an independent contractor, your first step is to draw up the terms of the work arrangement.
 Generally, a contract will be signed to formalize the services rendered and the payment rate.
 The next step is to request that the contractor complete a W-9 form and provide proper identification.
 When payments over $600 are made in a year, the company must provide the independent contractor with a 1099-NEC for tax reporting.
 Royalty payments in excess of $10 must be reported on a 1099-MISC.

 1. IRS Tax Form W-9

 A W-9 form is used by a company to request a contractor's taxpayer identification number (TIN).
 This will ensure that payments are made to the appropriate individual or the contractor's business, and that the IRS will receive the correct information when it's time for filing.
 The TIN reported on the form can be the contractor's Social Security number or an employer identification number.
-This tax form for contractors should be kept on file for four years in case questions arise from either the contractor or the IRS.
+This tax form for independent contractors should be kept on file for four years in case questions arise from either the contractor or the IRS.

 Who completes the W-9 form?
 The independent contractor should complete the W-9 form and return it to the business with other requested information.